tolyanchenko/car-rent/README.md

 ## Connect to local db

-- Add this text to file
+- Add this text into .env

   - POSTGRES_HOST=0.0.0.0